Cheesedz/Game_SDL/README.md

 ## Description

 ### General
-- You have to control the character, survive and defeat all the enimies along the way to the goal in the limited time to win.
+- You have to control the character, survive and defeat all the enemies along the way to the goal in the limited time to win.

 ![win](https://user-images.githubusercontent.com/113958111/233001997-144cd4b5-a649-4e83-b8c6-cba49e398ea6.png)